FOREX-Dollar drops as Fed rate rise prospects reassessed

 "The release of the third consecutive decline in quarterly U.S. productivity - the worst run since at least 1980 - does not bode well for the prospects for the dollar," Morgan Stanley head of currency strategy, Hans Redeker, said.

-The Australian dollar advanced to a more than three-month peak of $0.7729, buoyed this week by Australia's relatively high yields and stronger investor appetite for risk.
+The Australian dollar advanced to a 3-month peak of $0.7708 , buoyed this week by Australia's relatively high yields and stronger investor appetite for risk.

-"Part of the Australian dollar's resilience is the lack of follow-through in pricing for a Fed hike in September, limiting the U.S. dollar's gains," analysts at Westpac said in a note.
-They recommended investors to buy the Australian dollar.

-The U.S. dollar's weakness also gave struggling sterling a lift.
-The pound was up 0.5 percent at $1.3061, recovering from $1.2956 struck on Tuesday, its lowest since July 11.
+The U.S. dollar's weakness also gave struggling sterling some respite.
+The pound was up 0.2 percent at $1.3030, recovering from the $1.2956 level it hit on Tuesday, its lowest since July 11.

 The pound took a knock on Tuesday after Bank of England policymaker Ian McCafferty said more monetary easing was likely to be needed if the UK's economic decline worsened.